panacloud/bootcamp-2021/README.md

 5. Algorithms, Data Stuctures and Design Patterns Specialist
 6. Quantum Computing Specialist

-In this Bootcamp we will finalize the curriculum for this certification program iteratively.
+In the Bootcamp 2021 we will finalise the curriculum for this certification program iteratively.
 Once the program is finalised the pandemic is bit under-control, we will help you to open a training institute anywhere in the world.

 This is a Open and Free Bootcamp, for admission just [fill this admission form](https://forms.gle/QFvfSMquJZftyyiT9).